tomtomprince/tomprince-learning/content/blog/2019-10-27-a-brief-introduction-to-javascript-closures.md

 }
 ```

 First you're asked what it does.
 It's fairly easy to infer that the intent is to print out the index and value every 2 seconds or so.
 But that's not what happens.

 What actually happens is that by the time the callback is run each time, i is 4 and vals\[i] is undefined.
 "4 undefined" is printed 4 times.

-This is because when a variable is declared using var it is assigned to the first enclosing context, in this case the global context, but it could be in a local function context as well.
+This is because when a variable is declared using var it is assigned to the first enclosing context.
 Whenever js looks at i it finds the latest value.
-So, how to fix?
+So, how do you fix this?

 The easiest way is to simply use the let keyword.
 Variables with let (and const) are block scoped, It's dumb, but I almost didn't guess this once when asked this.
 I was super nervous and went for the old school, more complicated fix: bind.
 This looks something like this: